scaleforce/synchronization-for-go/readme.md

 **You can import the reusable components into the publisher/subscriber app and use them "as is", or use them as examples if you prefer to create a custom implementation.**

 > [!IMPORTANT]
-> Implementing synchronization with a specific Excitel system means implementing handlers for some of the messages (usually events) published by that system.
+> To integrate with a specific Excitel system, you need to implement handlers for certain synchronization messages (typically events) that the system publishes.

 Synchronization infrastructure between all systems at Excitel use the same topology: